Holzland Becker GbmH

 Brand Overview

-To grow confidently across multiple markets, the client needed a foundation that could do something most eCommerce setups are not designed for: run several distinct shops as efficiently as one.
+To grow confidently across multiple markets, Holzland Becker needed a foundation that could do something most eCommerce setups are not designed for: run several distinct shops as efficiently as one.
 That meant shared frontend logic so improvements roll out everywhere at once, a shared design system to keep the customer experience consistent, centralised deployment so releases are never a per-shop coordination effort, and the flexibility to configure each storefront differently, different branding, pricing, and content, without duplicating the underlying work.

 The goal was not just a better platform but an architecture that turns multi-shop operations into a competitive advantage rather than an operational burden.